rl-institut/super-repo/.github/ISSUE_TEMPLATE/issue_template_bug.md

 Describe the problem in as much detail as possible.
 Focus on the expected and current behavior.
+If necessary, create a screenshot and insert below.

 ## Steps to Reproduce
 1.